YongoDavid/DEME-2024-OCTOBER/README.md

 Firebase back-end is done and working the way i want it to work.
 All that is left is to improve the UI the i will submit this project.
 Getting drop-box to run lately has been very challenging and suer annoying.
+But i still need to figure it out.